-Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim or would want to be described that way.
-When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.

-Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
+- 5.20 Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim or would want to be described that way.
+When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with. - 5.21 Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
 However, we will think carefully about what terminology we use (especially in front of children and their parents and carers) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
 We will decide what is appropriate and which terms to use on a case-by-case basis.

-5. Equality Statement, Children with Protected Characteristics
+6.0 Equality Statement, Children with Protected Characteristic

-Some children are at greater risk of harm, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
-At Cockernhoe CofE Primary School we are committed to anti-discriminatory practice and ensuring that all children are provided with the same protection regardless of any additional needs, barriers or protected characteristics they may have.
-As stated in the Equality Act 2010, we recognise the protected characteristics that may be applicable to our pupils:
+- 6.1 Some children are at greater risk of harm, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
+At Southfield we are committed to anti-discriminatory practice and ensuring that all children are provided with the same protection regardless of any additional needs, barriers, or protected characteristics they may

 - Age

+- Race

 - Disability

+- Religion or belief

-- Gender reassignment
+- Gender Reassignment

+- Disability

+- Sex

 - Marriage and civil partnership

+- Sexual Orientation

 - Pregnancy and maternity

-- Race

-- Religion or belief

-- Sex

-- Sexual orientation.

-All staff and volunteers understand the importance of recognising that a child may benefit from Early Help intervention, and it is integral to our whole school approach to look and listen out particularly for children:
+- 6.2 All staff and volunteers understand the importance of recognising that a child may benefit from Early Help intervention, and it is integral to our whole school approach to look and listen out particularly for children:

-- who have a special educational need and/or disabilities (SEND) or health conditions - who are a young carer - who could experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - have English as an additional language - are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - are asylum seekers - are at risk due to either their own or a family member's mental health needs - are looked after or previously looked after (see Section 11) - who have ongoing unexplainable and/or persistent absences from education - whose parent/carer has expressed an intention to remove them from school to be provided with elective home education (EHE).
+- Who have a special educational need and/or disabilities (SEND) or health condition

+- Are a young care

+- Who could experience discrimination due to their race, ethnicity, religion, gender identification or sexuality

+- Have English as an additional language.

+- Are Known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence.

+- Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation.

+- Are asylum seekers

+- Are at risk due to either own or a family member's mental health needs.

+- Are looked after or previously looked after - Who have ongoing unexplainable and/or persistent absences from education - Whose parent/carer has expressed an intention to remove them from school to be provided with elective home education (EHE).

-Children with Special Educational Needs and Disabilities (SEND)
+7.0 Children with Special Educational Needs and Disabilities (SEND)

-We know who our pupils are with special educational needs, disabilities, or additional health needs and recognise that they may face additional barriers, that can include:

-- assumptions that indicators of possible abuse, such as behaviour, mood and injury, relate to the child's impairment without further exploration - these children being more prone to peer group isolation or bullying (including prejudicebased bullying) than other children - assumptions that children with SEND can be disproportionally impacted by things like bullying - without outwardly showing any signs - communication barriers and difficulties in managing or reporting these challenges - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - reluctance to challenge carers (professionals may over-empathise with carers because of the perceived stress of caring for a disabled child) - disabled children often rely on a wide network of carers to meet their basic needs and therefore the potential risk of exposure to abusive behaviour can be increased - a disabled child's understanding of abuse
+- 7.1 All our pupils have special educational needs, disabilities, or additional health needs and we recognise that they may face additional barriers, that can include: - Assumptions that indicators of possible abuse, such as behaviour, mood, and injury, relate to the child's impairment without further exploration. - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children. - Assumptions that children with SEND can be disproportionally impacted by things like bullying - without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - Reluctance to challenge carers (professionals may over empathise with carers because of the perceived stress of caring for a disabled child) - Disabled children often rely on a wide network of carers to meet their basic needs and therefore the potential risk of exposure to abusive behaviour can be increased. - A disabled child's understanding of abuse. - Lack of choice/ participation